 What alternatives to animated GIF are there?

 GIF is the oldest and simplest image format still commonly used on the web.
-Despite its limited color palette (256 colors per frame), lack of alpha transparency and relatively large file size, 30 years later it still remains widely used and the only animated image format supported in nearly all major web browsers and image viewers.
+Despite its limited color palette (256 colors per frame), lack of alpha transparency, and relatively large file sizes, it remains widely used nearly 40 years after its introduction.
+It is still the only animated image format supported by virtually all web browsers, image editors, and image viewers.

 Demo in GIF format GIF image, 781 KB, 67 frames